 4. Rent a Car at the Airport (Best for Exploring Western Georgia)

 If western Georgia is your destination, renting a car at Kutaisi Airport is the most efficient start.
 FSTA delivers your car to the terminal 24/7.
-No deposit, unlimited mileage.
+Full off-road insurance options, roof tents, camping equipment, no deposit, and unlimited mileage.
 Drive straight to Martvili Canyon, Racha, Svaneti, or the Black Sea coast.

 For rough mountain roads, see our Kutaisi 4x4 fleet.